Female genital mutilation (FGM)

-Refusing FGM can have severe social repercussions, including being rejected by one’s family, becoming an outcast, and in extreme cases — such as certain areas in Uganda - being denied the right to speak in public.
-If a girl refuses, she will usually be forced to be cut anyway, or have to run away to survive.
+Refusing FGM can have severe social repercussions, including being rejected by one’s family, becoming an outcast, or being denied the right to speak in public.

 Types of FGM

-The World Health Organisation has classified four main types of FGM.4
+The World Health Organisation has classified four main types of FGM.1

 - Type I - clitoridectomy: removing part or all of a girl’s clitoris and/or prepuce